 Best Time to visit Galtaji Temple Jaipur

-Two things you need to take care before making a plan to visit Galtaji temple.
+Two things you need to take care of before making a plan to visit the Galtaji temple.
 One is it is located in Jaipur which is the state capital of Rajasthan which is known for deserts and temperature.
-Though Jaipur experiences mixed climate.
-Second thing to keep in mind is, you need to walk a lot on the mountain path.
-So if you are visiting Galtaji during June to August, not a good time.
-The sun will be on the top and you will be losing too much of body fluids.
+Though Jaipur experiences a mixed climate.
+The second thing to keep in mind is, you need to walk a lot on the mountain path.
+So if you are visiting Galtaji from June to August, not a good time.
+The sun will be on the top and you will be losing too much body fluids.
 Monsoon may bring down the temperature but the humidity will burn you down.
 Also, it is better to visit here during the evening when the sun is down and the city takes bath in the golden hue.

 Is there an entry fee for Galtaji temple?